 So no, I didn't invent this recipe.
 Cook's Illustrated did.
 In 2007.
-But If you are familiar with Cook's then you know while their recipes can be rather overthought out, they do A LOT of research into their methods and ingredients.
-And one of the techniques that really caught my attention was the treatment of the butter to buttermilk mixture.
+But If you are familiar with Cook's then you know while their recipes can be rather overthought-out, they do A LOT of research into their methods and ingredients.
+One of the techniques that really caught my attention was the treatment of the butter-to-buttermilk mixture.

 While my Simple Cream Biscuits recipe is easy because you don't cut butter into the flour, by adding heavy cream you add the fat, with this recipe you still don't have to cut the butter into the flour, you melt it and mix it into ice-cold buttermilk.
 This technique makes the milk kind of curdle.
 And, while not pretty, that is what adds the fat to this tender biscuit.